I’m just going to say it: The rangers at Fall River Visitor Center in Rocky Mountain National Park were dishonest with me.

 Horseshoe Park is the name of the horseshoe-shaped portion of Route 34.
 This is definitely your best spot to see bighorn sheep.
 Sheep Lakes are located within this section, but don’t forget to drive the remaining half-mile on either side of the lakes to increase your opportunity to see them.

-Elsewhere, some visitors have reported seeing sheep in the Poudre Canyon area.
+Elsewhere, some visitors have reported seeing wild sheep in the Poudre Canyon area.
 This canyon begins in the far north of the park and runs for 40 miles toward the town of Bellvue.
 Others report that sheep can be spotted outside the park along Route 34 between Big Thompson Canyon and the town of Estes Park.

 For further reading, the NPS does have a more factual page on seeing sheep in the Rockies.
 Thankfully, this page has been updated to reflect the fact that sheep do come down to Sheep Lakes quite often, typically between 9 am and 3 pm.